Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 The other field, `ob_type`, is a pointer to the type of the object.
 Since this is Python and even types are objects, `PyTypeObject` is another struct that extends `PyObject`.

 Taken together, these two pieces of information, the reference count and the type, are always tracked on every Python object.
 In some sense, an object _is_ the address and content of a `PyObject` instance or an instance of a struct that extends `PyObject`.

 To make that all a little more concrete, `object()` in Python instantiates a `PyObject` instance in the interpreter runtime, while `dict()` instantiates a `PyDictObject` struct — a different struct that extends `PyObject`.
 That is, the first two fields of `PyDictObject` are exactly the same as `PyObject`.

-### Multithreaded concurrency
+### Multithreaded Concurrency

 If the reference count field, `ob_refcnt`, goes to zero then the object is deallocated.
 In CPython, the object is deallocated immediately.
 Python also exposes access to OS-level threads via the `threading` module.

 These two facts have big implications for whether it is safe to use Python with threads.
-In principle, without a global lock preventing it, Python could access the same Python object _simultaneously_.
+In principle, without a global lock preventing it, two threads could access the same Python object _simultaneously_.
 If, for some reason, the reference count happens to go to zero and the object is deallocated, the other thread might see free'd memory and probably crash.

 So you have a situation where a C struct has a signed integer that may be incremented or decremented at arbitrary times — even simultaneously — from any arbitrary number of threads.
 This is a classic case of a problem that is susceptible to pitfalls of concurrency: [races](https://en.wikipedia.org/wiki/Race_condition).